rodgomesc/avell-unofficial-control-center/README.md

-#  Unofficial-CC
+#  avell-unofficial-control-center

 [![Gitter](https://badges.gitter.im/Unofficial-CC/Lobby.svg)](https://gitter.im/Unofficial-CC/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This is an Unofficial Control Center for Avell Laptops with Linux System.
+This is a driver to control RGB keyboard in Linux Systems based on Avell Control Center.

-This project is in an early stage, the aim is to bring functionality to control Avell laptops hardware since the company does not provide support for Linux systems.
+This project is in an early stage, the aim is to bring a driver to integrated embedded controller for RGB LED lighting control **ITE Device(8291)** which is used in some custom laptops around the world including avell.

 #### working: ####

  - change color of mechanical rgb-keyboard
+ - adjust brightness
+ - disable RGB leds
+ - set predefined styles

 #### to-do ####